MabelRincon/MabelRincon/README.md

 ### 🚀 About Me
 - 💼 **Senior IT Services Engineer**: Extensive experience in IT systems management with a strong focus on security and process optimization.
-- 🎯 **QA Tester in Financial Services**: Hands-on experience ensuring the quality and reliability of digital asset treasury operations, specializing in testing strategies and secure implementation.
+- 🎯 **QA Tester in Financial Services**: Hands-on experience ensuring the quality and reliability of digital asset treasury operations.
 - 🎓 **Certified Professional**:
   - **Google Project Management: Professional Certificate**
   - **Google Digital Marketing & E-commerce Professional Certificate**